Ross and Monmouth Railway: Earlier lines

 For the time being, this eliminated the pressure for Monmouth to be on the main line of the South Wales Railway: the town would be on the Monmouth and Hereford Railway, with a direct link to Gloucester and the metropolis.

 This situation was disrupted by a collapse of the stock market, and the resulting financial crisis brought to an end for some years the easy availability of investment money for railway schemes, and the Monmouth and Hereford Railway progressed no further.

 By 1850 stability had returned, and it was feasible to promote the Hereford, Ross and Gloucester Railway, linking with the Great Western Railway at Grange Court.
-This line, supported by the Great Western Railway, obtained its authorising Act of Parliament on 5 June 1851, and it opened throughout on 15 June 1855.
+This line, supported by the Great Western Railway, obtained its authorising act of Parliament, the Hereford, Ross and Gloucester Railway Act 1851 (14 & 15 Vict. c. xl), on 5 June 1851, and it opened throughout on 15 June 1855.
 This brought a broad gauge main line railway within 8 miles of Monmouth, at Ross-on-Wye.

 Monmouth was more firmly to be connected to the railway network when the Coleford, Monmouth, Usk and Pontypool Railway opened its line in 1857.
 The intention of the promoters of this line was to give a route for the iron and coal products of the Forest of Dean around Coleford, to the ironworks of South Wales, in particular to Nantyglo, Ebbw Vale and Dowlais.
-The Coleford, Monmouth, Usk and Pontypool company opened its line from near Pontypool to the Troy station at Monmouth, on 12 October 1857.
+The Coleford, Monmouth, Usk and Pontypool Railway Company opened its line from near Pontypool to the Troy station at Monmouth, on 12 October 1857.
 This was a standard gauge line.
 Shortage of money meant that the company did not attempt the construction of the authorised extension from Monmouth to Coleford, which would have required an expensive crossing of the River Wye.